JamesSkemp/words/content/post/blogenginenet-running-on-cassini-personal-web-server.md

 +++
-title = "BlogEngine.NET running on Cassini Personal Web Server" summary = "Cassini Personal Web Server may just be what you need to quickly work with BlogEngine.NET for extension and theme creation." draft = false comments = true date = "2009-11-12T07:06:00-06:00"
+title = "BlogEngine.NET running on Cassini Personal Web Server" description = "Cassini Personal Web Server may just be what you need to quickly work with BlogEngine.NET for extension and theme creation." draft = false comments = true date = "2009-11-12T07:06:00-06:00"